Your Dog's New Happy Place!

 Why is my dog so thirsty after attending dog daycare?

-Your dog has access to water 24/7 while at daycare.
+Your dog has access to water at all times while in daycare.
 There are several large bowls of fresh water in the play area.
 But as with being tired, the increase of activity may also increase your dog’s water intake.
 Don’t be alarmed if they want to drink more water than usual when they get home.

 Why is my dog so tired when we get home?